 Image Source: https://unsplash.com/photos/DE6rYp1nAho

 Patients who wish to utilize charitable or indigent funds to pay ER bills typically must meet certain income requirements.
-In general, however, the funds can be used to cover medical services for any medical condition, including COVID-19.
+In general, however, the funds can cover medical services for any medical condition, including COVID-19.
 And in the nation’s emergency rooms, medical staff must be prepared to treat everyone and every problem.

 ER visits reached an all-time high several years before COVID-19 was part of America’s vernacular.
 145.6 million patients visited emergency rooms across the U.S. in 2016.
 The most common reasons for an ER visit include chest pain and stomach pain.
 Exhibiting the symptoms of COVID-19 is another, more recent, reason that a person may choose to visit the ER.

 But in many instances, especially those involving severe injury, a patient has little choice in the matter.
-For example, car accident victims should eschew the urgent care center and head straight for the nearest hospital.
+For example, car accident victims should eschew the urgent care center and head straight to the nearest hospital.

 Car accidents are unfortunately common across the United States.
-Statsia reports that about 6.3 million car crashes resulting in fatalities, injuries, or property damage occurred on U.S. roads in 2015.
+Statista reports that about 6.3 million car crashes resulting in fatalities, injuries, or property damage occurred on U.S. roads in 2015.
 It’s difficult to determine the depth and severity of injuries in those crashes.
 But precautionary ER visits were likely involved, even when injuries weren’t initially apparent.

 It’s important to note that medical care is likely to stretch well beyond the ER for the bulk of car accident victims.
 Recovering from a car accident can be a rigorous and lengthy process.
 Car accident victims may ultimately seek mental health treatment or undergo occupational therapy.
 Wait times tend to be much smaller within these specialty medical fields.